Vendor Code of Conduct

 Barnes & Noble requires every vendor to comply with our Vendor Code of Conduct.
 Read and review our expectations to understand and ensure compliance.

-Barnes & Noble, Inc., together with its subsidiaries and affiliates (collectively “Barnes & Noble”), strives to work with Vendors (including but not limited to manufacturers, printers, packagers, publishers, contractors, subcontractors and other Vendors) (collectively “Vendors”) who treat their workers with dignity and respect, maintain just and decent working conditions, adhere to all applicable laws and regulations, and make their products in a safe and environmentally sustainable manner.
+Barnes & Noble, Inc., together with its subsidiaries and affiliates1 (collectively “Barnes & Noble”), strives to work with Vendors (including but not limited to manufacturers, printers, packagers, publishers, contractors, subcontractors and other Vendors) (collectively “Vendors”) who treat their workers with dignity and respect, maintain just and decent working conditions, adhere to all applicable laws and regulations, and make their products in a safe and environmentally sustainable manner.

 Accordingly, we require each Vendor to comply with the following Vendor Code of Conduct.
 The Vendor Code of Conduct defines our minimum expectations.
 No code of conduct can be all-inclusive, but we expect those with whom we do business to act reasonably in all respects and to ensure that no abusive, exploitative or illegal conditions exist at their workplace.
 We may end our business relationship with any Vendor who fails to comply with this Vendor Code of Conduct.